 - Fluid in the stomach or swelling of the abdominal area

 Mesothelioma Causes and Risk Factors

 Cancer originates from a succession of genetic mutations that occur inside a cell.
 This causes the cell to grow and increase in number uncontrollably.
 It is still a mystery what cause the mutation that leads to mesothelioma although there are some identified factors that increase risk.
-Experts believe that cancer forms due to a combination of factors including genetics, inherited conditions, environmental factors, lifestyle choices and health conditions of a person.

 Here are the factors that may increase risk of the rare cancer: